HedwigNordlinder/su-mt4007/Project/blogpost.md

----
-title: "Does the Labour Market Subdivision Work?"
+# Does the Labour Market Subdivision Work?

-author: "Hedwig Nora Nordlinder"
-output: github_document
----
+By Hedwig Nora Nordlinder

 ## Introduction